Sagina procumbens: As an invasive species

+Outside of its native range, it can be found widely across much of North and South America, and locally in northeast Asia.
 In 1998 numerous well-developed plants were found on the UNESCO World Heritage Site of Gough Island, where it is an introduced species.
 Given the island's remoteness, seeds were most likely introduced from visitors' footwear and/or clothing.
 Without control the plant will very likely transform the ecosystem of the island's uplands, as it has already done on the Prince Edward Islands, where it has spread at a rate of 100 m to 300 m per year and is now considered beyond control.
-Eradication programs on Gough Island are ongoing and are expected to require years of 'concerted effort'.
+Eradication programs on Gough Island are expected to require years of 'concerted effort'.
+By 2010, through removing plants manually with some soil and then treating the area with boiling water, it had been restricted to one small area of coastal cliffs.
+As a result, the seed load had been reduced in a decade by 3 orders of magnitude.
+This nevertheless could result in 200 plants germinating per square metre.
+To reduce the population further, a study indicated that a combination of soil removal and herbicide could be effective.